Chart Color Schemes

 McCrae has a typical household mix, with a lower-than-average median household size

-Family households comprise 71.9% of all households, including 22.3% couples with children, 39.7% couples without children, and 9.4% single parent families.
-Non-family households account for the remaining 28.1%, with lone person households at 26.0% and group households making up 2.1%.
+Family households account for 71.9% of all households, including 22.3% couples with children, 39.7% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 28.1%, with lone person households at 26.0% and group households comprising 2.1% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households